9 Unknown Side Effects Of St. John’s Wort

 - For Obsessive-Compulsive Disorder (OCD)—450-1800 mg, once daily for 12 weeks

 - For menopausal symptoms—300 mg, three times daily for 12 weeks

 - For premenstrual syndrome (PMS)—300-900 mg daily for two menstrual cycles

 - For smoking cessation—300 mg, once or twice daily for three months

 While herbal medicines attract attention and boast of its natural properties, it’s always safe to know about the pros and cons of taking an unprescribed medication.
-Just like we learnt how our preferred antidepressant comes with a number of fatal side-effects too.
+Just like we learnt how our preferred antidepressant comes with a number of fatal st johns wort side effects too.

 Do you use St. John’s wort?
-Were you aware of any of the above side effects of St. John’s wort?
+Were you aware of any of the above st john’s wort side effects?
 Share your comments and feedback in the comments box below.

 Stay fit, stay healthy!

 - 10 Amazing Health Benefits Of Mace Spice (Javitri)

 - 6 Medicinal Uses And 8 Side Effects Of Lobelia Herb